fastenhealth/fasten-onprem/memory-bank/systemPatterns.md

     5. The mobile app uses the information from the QR code to connect to the Fasten On-Prem server and start syncing data.

 *   **Usability Improvements:**
-    *   The pull request also introduced `start.sh` and `start.bat` scripts.
-These scripts simplify the process of running the application locally by automatically detecting the host's local IP address and making it available to the Docker container.
-This is crucial for ensuring the mobile client can connect to the server on the local network.
+    *   The application now automatically discovers the host's local IP address at startup using UPnP and makes it available to the API handlers.
+This is crucial for ensuring a mobile client can connect to the server on the local network without manual configuration.

 *   **Automatic Port Forwarding (UPnP):**
     *   **Backend:** The Fasten On-Prem backend can automatically configure port forwarding on a user's router using UPnP.
 This is implemented in the `startUpnpServer` function in `backend/cmd/fasten/fasten.go`.